susanahan/hive-chat/README.md

 ## Environment Variables
 To successfully run this project, please ensure that the following environment variables are set:
+**you must have a .env file to set up these variables and a firebase account**

 FIREBASE_API_KEY: Your Firebase API key\
 FIREBASE_AUTH_DOMAIN: Your Firebase Authentication Domain\